-Intensifying the battle for talent is rising adoption of AI and other new-wave technologies for CX improvement.
+Intensifying the battle for talent is the rising adoption of AI and other new-wave technologies for CX improvement.

-- Many organisations are already using Al to layer on new CX capabilities, particularly in analysis of data (Figure 7). - · Over half of IT executives say their organisations are already using (20%) or planning to invest (34%) in Al.
+- Many organizations are already using AI to layer on new CX capabilities, particularly in analysis of data (Figure 7). - · Over half of IT executives say their organizations are already using (20 percent) or planning to invest (34 percent) in Al.

 However, it seems that companies do not currently have the right knowledge and skills base to be able to take full advantage of Al's benefits.
-Around a quarter of IT executives who have not employed Al yet cite 'lack of knowledge' (27%) or 'lack of resource' (23%) when explaining why they have not done so.
-Some also point to the resource burden of training as a barrier (9%).
+Around a quarter of IT executives who have not employed Al yet cite lack of knowledge (27 percent) or lack of resource (23 percent) when explaining why they have not done so.
+Some also point to the resource burden of training as a barrier (9 percent).

-Three of the four jobs highlighted in the World Economic Forum's 2020 Jobs of Tomorrow report - cloud, engineering and data clusters - require disruptive tech skills including Al3.
+Three of the four jobs highlighted in the World Economic Forum's 2020 Jobs of Tomorrow report-cloud, engineering, and data clusters-require disruptive tech skills including Al.3

 Our own report infers that IT departments could be doing more to upskill their staff.
-Less than a quarter (22%) of respondents emphasise 'digital training programmes for employees' as a priority for 2020 (Figure 1).
+Less than a quarter (22 percent) of respondents emphasize digital training programs for employees as a priority for 2020 (Figure 1).

-Figure 7: With regards to automation of specific marketing-related activities, what is your organisation currently using AI for?
+Figure 7: With regards to automation of specific marketing-related activities, what is your organization currently using AI for?